-Strategy: 6-440.3 Objective: Exclude Oil
+Strategy: 6-440.3 Objective: Deploy boom to prevent oil spread in the area.

 Strategy: After deploying Strategy 6-440.2, continue the boom from channel marker 9 toward the northwest corner of the South Bay Boat Yard leaving the channel clear for vessel traffic.